MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 ### `get` cache

-`async get(keyOrOptions: string | GetCacheOptions): Promise<CacheResult>` method accepts the following arguments:
+`async get(key: string, setOptions?: GetCacheOptions): Promise<CacheResult>` method accepts the following arguments:

-- `keyOrOptions` as a string - cache will check this cache key only

-If `keyOrOptions` is an object, Cache component will check the following sub-keys:

 - `key: string` - cache key
+- `setOptions?: GetCacheOptions` - optional object with the following sub-keys:
   - `fetchData: () => Promise<GetCacheFetchResult>` - this is an optional async fetch-callback, which should return a value if the cached value is missing
   - `options: SetCacheOptions` - options object to be passed to [`set`](#set-cache) method

 Example of using `keyOrOptions` as an object with `fetchData` callback.
 Here's a piece of code how you would normally work with the cache: